Table of Contents

 The US Federal OSHA agency mandates workplace safety regulations.
 These help prevent injuries and fatalities, reduce costs, and prevent legal liabilities.

 Employers must provide training, keep records of work-related injuries and illnesses, post OSHA citations, and notify OSHA of severe accidents within 8 hours.
-They must also maintain accurate records of inspections and compliance activities for OSHA review.
+They must also maintain accurate records of inspections and compliance activities for OSHA analysis.

 OSHA also covers specific hazards like electrical safety, hazardous chemicals handling, fall protection, machine guarding, and respiratory protection plans.
 Penalties await employers who fail to comply with these standards or violate safety practices outlined in their written safety programs.